Shannon-Goddard/Goddard_Shannon_Mapping_Earthquakes/README.md

 <br/>
 <br/>
 <br/>
-### logicStep4
+### logicStep4.js
-Have the earthquake data as an overlay on both the Streets and Satellite tile layers, so users can turn the data on and off.
+[logicStep4.js](/Earthquakes_past7days/static/js/logicStep1.js) has the earthquake data as an overlay on both the Streets and Satellite tile layers, so users can turn the data on and off.
 <img align="left" width="550" src="/pics/step4.png">
 <br/>
 <br/>